dfki-asr/MMIPython-Core/README.md

 ## Package Structure

 The MOSIM python package is structured in the following way:
-- `MOSIM.mmi`: auto-compiled thrift interface and data-model classes.
+- `MMIStandard`: auto-compiled thrift interface and data-model classes.
 Do not change these, as they will be overwritten when deploying a new MOSIM framework version
 - `MOSIM.core`: base classes for MMUs, skeleton-access, scene-access and thrift clients
 - `MOSIM.extensions`: helpful functions for handling MAvatarPostures, MQuaternions and MVector3s.
 - `MOSIM.abstraction`: Interface function definitions.